viktor-enzell/idss-project/README.md

-# Barcelona Apartment Investment Analysis
+# Barcelona Property Investment Analysis
 An application for analyzing the profitability of apartment investments in Barcelona.
 The app is built as a Django website where a user inputs information about a potential apartment investment.
 The app then analyzes the data and uses machine learning models to give insight into the potential profitability of the investment.